Behavioral Health Support: AAS

 6. analyze potential legal and ethical issues as they relate to targeted populations.

-7. synthesize foundational knowledge of risk factors, treatment options, and recovery techniques to assist clients with a variety of mental illnesses.
+7. combine foundational knowledge of risk factors, treatment options, and recovery techniques to assist clients with a variety of mental illnesses.

-8. demonstrate an appropriate helping response for individuals in mental health crisis and/or with suicidal ideation.
+8. generate appropriate helping responses for individuals in mental health crisis and/or with suicidal ideation.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate’s degree must successfully complete a civics examination.
 Information on who is eligible for a waiver can be found on the STLCC website.